-Homemade Salt and Vinegar Potato ChipsIngredients
+Homemade Gluten-Free Vegan Salt and Vinegar Potato ChipsIngredients

 4-5 medium potatoes, sliced into 1/4 inch rounds

-- 1-1.5 tsp coarse sea salt
+1-1.5 teaspoons coarse sea salt

-- Very small sprinkle of freshly ground black pepper
+Dash of freshly ground black pepper

-- 3 handfuls fresh green beans, trimmed
+3 handfuls of fresh green beans, trimmed